HiSET Practice Test

 Click Here to Answer.

-HiSET Practice Tests By Subject
+HiSET Practice Test By Subject

 HiSET testing is pretty challenging.
 The minimally required score on each of the five modules is so that around 40-45 percent of all high school grads would not pass the HiSET subtests on their first attempt.